-4. Significant/Material Change
+Significant/Material Change

-Since 31 December 2022 there has been no material adverse change in the prospects of the Bank and since 30 June 2023, there has been no significant change in the financial performance or financial position of the Bank and its consolidated subsidiaries taken as a whole.
-Since 31 December 2022, there has been no material adverse change in the prospects of CBQ Finance Limited nor any significant change in the financial performance or financial position of CBQ Finance Limited.
+Since 31 December 2023 there has been no material adverse change in the prospects of the Bank and since 30 September 2024, there has been no significant change in the financial performance or financial position of the Bank and its consolidated subsidiaries taken as a whole.
+Since 31 December 2023, there has been no material adverse change in the prospects of CBQ Finance Limited nor any significant change in the financial performance or financial performance or financial performance.

-5. Independent Auditors
+Independent Auditors